stavgayer/itunes-api/README.md

 ## Introduction

-comment section exercise using : Node.js , React  and MongoDB.
+Itunes Video Searching exercise using : Node.js , React  and MongoDB.

 ##  How to install